NavarroAlexKU/Predicting-Housing-Price/README.md

-# Using Linear Regression to Determine Features That Affect Housing Price in R
+# Using Linear Regression To Predict Housing Price

 The purpose of this project is to develop a model for the Sale Price of a home in Ames, Iowa.
 Based on the other variables in the data set, we will use this model to help us predict housing price.